mitranim/js/doc/test_readme.md

 ## Limitations

 * Undocumented, or rather documented only through comments.
 Read the source.
 Docs are planned but not written yet.
-* Only synchronous.
+* Benchmarks are only synchronous.
 Async support is planned but not implemented.
+  * Tests can be sync or async.
-* No support for additional messages accompanying failed tests.
+* Almost no support for additional messages accompanying failed tests.
 * No support for timeouts.
 A hanged test stays hanged.

 ## Gotchas